tungufoss/HI-IVT-intro/README.md

 # Introduction to the IVT Faculty: A Journey by Helga Ingimundardóttir

 Hello there!
-I'm Helga Ingimundardóttir, and this repository contains the LaTeX source files, figures, and associated resources for my introduction to the wonderful Industrial Engineering department at the University of Iceland.
-I've used the `hi-beamer` template, which I find gives presentations that extra touch of professionalism.

-# Introduction to the Industrial Engineering Faculty: A Journey by Helga Ingimundardóttir

-Hello there!
 I'm Helga Ingimundardóttir.
 This repository holds my introductory presentation to the incredible Industrial Engineering faculty at the University of Iceland.
 For this presentation, I used the `hi-beamer` template I created for the university.

 ## What's Inside: